Analog Cameras

 2M Technology’s analog cameras are designed to provide clear and detailed footage, ensuring comprehensive coverage of your property.
 Known for their simplicity and effectiveness, analog security cameras are a cost-effective option without compromising on quality.

-Analog Cameras FAQ
+Frequently Asked Questions: Analog Cameras

 Analog cameras are security cameras that capture video in an analog format.
 They use coaxial cables to transmit video signals to a DVR (Digital Video Recorder), where the footage is recorded and stored.
 Although analog cameras have fewer features compared to IP cameras, their straightforward setup makes them a reliable choice for basic surveillance needs and smaller setups.